eboto/sslol/README.md

 The problem is, our scala software doesn't have the same choice.
 The JVM doesn't allow us to easily *proceed anyways* without using the terrible `keytool`.

-This library allows you to *proceed anyways*, statelessly, from scala.
+This library allows you to *proceed anyways* from scala without screwing around with `keytool`.

 ## Getting started